Skip to Content

 Ear canal itching and flaking caused by seborrheic dermatitis

 Seborrheic dermatitis is generally the most common cause of itchy ears.
-This is a skin rash that affects your sebaceous glands that produce oil.
+This is a skin rash that affects your sebaceous glands, which produce oil.
 It can appear on your eyebrows, scalp, and ears.

 It can cause your skin to flake on your scalp, which is commonly called dandruff.
 Severe cases will result in your skin being red, sore, and intensely itchy.

 There is also a problem with being 'too clean'!
-For example, if you are constantly cleaning your skin and using various skin care products there is a chance you can break down the protective layer of your skin that is healthy.
+For example, if you are constantly cleaning your skin and using various skin care products, there is a chance you can break down the protective layer of your skin, which is healthy.
 This results in itching.

 Itchy Inside Ear